emmalouiselane/laravel-app/README.md

    - Each occurrence can be marked as paid individually
 5. Totals show Incoming, Outgoing, Net Leftover, and Remaining Unpaid
 6. Open Settings to choose pay period mode (weekly or monthly) and, for monthly, select a start day

+### Sticky Notes

+1. Navigate to the Sticky Notes page from the dashboard
+2. Click "Add Sticky" button to create a new note
+   - Enter title and content
+   - Choose a color from the 8 available options
+   - Click "Add Note" to save
+3. **Desktop Usage**:
+   - Drag notes by holding and moving the mouse
+   - Resize by dragging the bottom-right corner
+   - Hover to see edit/delete buttons
+   - Double-click title/content to edit inline
+4. **Mobile Usage**:
+   - Touch and hold to drag notes
+   - Touch the resize handle to adjust size
+   - Edit/delete buttons always visible (60% opacity)
+   - Double-tap to edit inline
+5. **Advanced Features**:
+   - Notes auto-resize to fit their content
+   - All changes saved automatically
+   - Smart positioning keeps notes within screen bounds
+   - Each user has their own private board

 ## Development